oneconcern/datamon/docs/proposals/diamond-design.md

 > to avoid "technical conflicts" whenever needed.
 >
 > In all situations not requiring this kind of handling, not caring about this id is the recommended way.

+> **generation-id**: this internal ID is allocated automatically and ensures that no action on splits can interfere
+> with the file lists produced during the execution of a split, even when a user specifies the `{split-id}`.

 ### Commit as a bundle